clearloop/inkpad/README.md

 ## Play with it

-The Ceres CLI can be installed with:
+The Inkpad CLI can be installed with:

 ```
-cargo install ceres-cli
+cargo install inkpad-cli
 ```

-We can use the `ceres` binary to explore the usages of ceres library.
+We can use the `inkpad` binary to explore the usages of inkpad library.

 ```
-ceres 0.2.0
+inkpad 0.2.0
-Ceres command tool
+Inkpad command tool

 USAGE:
-    ceres [*.contract | name | code-hash] <SUBCOMMAND>
+    inkpad [*.contract | name | code-hash] <SUBCOMMAND>

 FLAGS:
     -h, --help       Prints help information
     -V, --version    Prints version information

 ARGS:
-    <*.contract | name | code-hash>    If empty, ceres will load the last contract which has been executed
+    <*.contract | name | code-hash>    If empty, inkpad will load the last contract which has been executed

 SUBCOMMANDS:
     call      Calls a call method